lucasfth/introduction-to-artificial-intelligence/othello_project/strategy.md

 # strategy

+## Frontier

+A good strategy is to maximize the number of interior disks, and minimizing the number of frontier disks.
+A frontier disk is a disk that touches the empty squares of the board, and interior disks does only have other occupied squares around them.

 ## Strategy for going for corners, edges, and center

 A good strategy for Othello is to lay in the corners first and then the edges.